Skip to Content

 This family-run restaurant in the north of the country serves fresh seafood and delicious wine straight from its cellar.

-Despite its unassuming countryside location, Da Vittorio has racked up three Michelin stars over the years, ensuring that visitors continuously flock here to try specials like king crab salad or tomato-and-basil paccheri pasta.
+Despite its unassuming countryside location, Da Vittorio has racked up three Michelin stars over the years.
+Visitors flock here to try specials like king crab salad and tomato-and-basil paccheri pasta.

 Ristorante de Ivo (Venice)